Strength First. Size follows.

 We sequence blocks based on where you are and what you compete in.
 A typical pattern:

-- Then intensification — strength blocks driven by a planned wave from your training max
+- Then intensification — strength blocks driven by a planned wave that prioritizes strength and neurological adaptation.
+This phase also resensitizes the athlete to later volume waves.

-For seasoned lifters chasing more than bigger numbers, we go deeper into the force-velocity curve — tuning force output, refining bar speed, and sharpening the neurological side of lifting.
+For seasoned lifters and athletes chasing more than periodized programming, we go deeper into the force-velocity curve — tuning force output, refining bar speed, and sharpening the neurological side of lifting.
 Hands-on experience with tendo unit work and velocity-based training to dial in the stuff most coaches never touch.

 Who this is for

-Lifters who are willing to film their main lifts, send weekly check-ins, and trust the process for at least three months.
-That’s the minimum window for any programming change to show its real effect.
+Lifters who can commit to a full 25-week program — a standard arc through accumulation, intensification, and (when peaking for an event) realization — with weekly check-ins and video on the main lifts.
+That’s the minimum window for the methodology to show its real effect.
 If that doesn’t sound like you, we’re probably not the right fit — and we’ll tell you that on the application call rather than take your money.

 Who this isn’t for